-- Do not stare directly into the light.
-Never look at an exposed lamp while it is lit. - · Replace the lamp if it becomes defective or worn out.
+- When replacing the lamp, allow the fixture to cool for at least 20 minutes before opening the fixture. - Do not stare directly into the light.
+Never look at an exposed lamp while it is lit. - Replace the lamp if it becomes defective in any way, worn out or deformed.